Yandex Cloud

 • --cors: CORS parameters:

 • allowed-methods: List of methods.
 The possible values are method-get, method-put, method-post, method-delete, and method-head.
-This is a required parameter.
+This is a required setting.

 • allowed-origins: List of websites allowed to send CORS requests to the bucket.
-This is a required parameter.
+This is a required setting.

 • allowed-headers: List of allowed headers.
-This is an optional parameter.
+This is an optional setting.

 • expose-headers: List of headers that can be exposed to browser JavaScript apps.
-This is an optional parameter.
+This is an optional setting.

-• max-age-seconds: Time for which the browser caches object request results, in seconds.
-This is an optional parameter.
+• max-age-seconds: Time it takes the browser to cashe the result of an object request, in seconds.
+This is an optional setting.

 Parameter values are specified in quotes and square brackets.
 List items in values are separated by commas with no spaces, e.g., --cors allowed-methods='[method-get,method-head]',allowed-origins='[example.com]'.